 - Our classroom is our home.
 In 5th grade, we are a family and we work together as a team.
 The rules are simple and basic...BE A LEADER, BE PREPARED, SHOW RESPECT, TAKE INITIATIVE, BE A TEAM PLAYER, BE THE BEST YOU!

 - Consequences for NOT following the rules after initial warnings and redirecting: 1 - Calm Down Corner 2 - One to One Conference with Mrs. Perry 3 - Behavior Notice to Parents 4 - Parent/Student/Teacher Conference

-- Behaviors that go beyond these steps will result in lost free time and/or a conference with Mr. Ballenger
+- Behaviors that go beyond these steps will result in lost free time and/or a conference with Mr. Pimentel

 Standards Based Report Cards

-- This year we will be transitioning to standards based report cards.
+- This year we will continue using our standards based report cards.
 Each Common Core Standard will be covered various times throughout the year and students will be given a score of 1, 2, 3, or 4 on the standards that have been covered within a particular trimester.
 Standards that were not covered in that trimester will not be given a score.

 - 1 - students have been introduced to the standard and have practiced the standard, but do not have an understanding of the concept - Below Basic